Volunteer with our Witness Service

 - undergo an enhanced DBS clearance

-We use an online application form.
-This will ask you some questions about yourself, and then about any skills, qualities or experience you have that are relevant to the role.
-Do think carefully about these answers.
-Try to give examples where relevant - we generally need more than one line responses.
-The more information you give us, the more we can get a picture of whether you will be right for the role.
+Our application form will ask you some basic questions about yourself, and then what motivated you to apply for the role.
+Do try to give more than a one line response.
+The more information you give us, the more we can get a picture of whether this might be the right role for you.

 The information you give us on the application form is used to help us decide whether you will be right for our role.
-It will be seen by our Volunteer Development Team Leaders and shared at a local level with the appropriate staff members who will lead the recruitment process.
+It will be seen by our Volunteering Coordinators and shared at a local level with the appropriate staff members who will lead the recruitment process.
 We also ask separately for information that will help us monitor the diversity of our applicants.
 This anonymous and will not be seen by the Team Leaders.

 Why volunteer with us?